Variables

 <class 'str'>

 And if you were to attempt to add together a string and a numeric value, integer or floating point, Python will return an error message letting you know that adding together numbers and strings is not permitted.
-This is even true if the string is a number like number_string:
+This is even true if the string only consists of numbers like number_string:

 # Trying to add strings and numbers